3ahmood/Llama3_RAG_Wiki/README.md

 ## How to access the application?
 * install the required packages
+* Pull Llama 3 and Llama 3.1 models using Ollama
 * download wiki_LLM.py app
 * Run on your PC's command prompt using 'python Llama3_RAG_Wiki.py'